 - Since DisComs are facing unprecedented cash flow problems, government has provided Rs.90000 crore liquidity injection for the fund-starved electricity distribution companies

 Although the economic package has been released as a commissioning or survival package for the industries, the intention is however to see higher returns in the future.
 The government should however ensure the policies and schemes are being monitored and executed efficiently.
 Hence, measures must be taken to support financial sectors.
 The government might have to step in again to revive the growth through demand stimulus.
 The upcoming quarters would show growth to be negative but from the fourth quarter the recovery might be expected.
 The economic package is likely to be advantageous and would help the MSME grow.
-Businesses might have to take the initiatives to make optimum use of the available schemes and benefits to overcome the incurred loss and to achieve growth rate in the coming quarters.
+Businesses might have to take the initiatives to make optimum use of the available schemes and benefits to overcome the incurred loss and to achieve a growth rate in the coming quarters.